Student sat on the floor working on a project

 Course details

-Over the course of this accelerated degree, you will learn how to build real brand value in an ever-evolving consumer marketplace.
+Learn how to build real brand value in an ever-evolving consumer marketplace on this online degree.
 You’ll gain a strategic understanding of professional and commercial contexts, business operations, marketing techniques and ethical approaches within industry.
-You’ll learn to carry out effective research and how to interpret data, enabling you to make informed business and marketing decisions.
-You’ll also develop your critical reflection, problem-solving, team-working and leadership skills.

 Learn the foundations of marketing and develop key business skills.
 In stage one, you’ll consider wellbeing and sustainability and develop a set of skills and attributes relevant to professional practice.
 You’ll also work on a website project as part of a team.